apify/crawlee/website/blog/2024/04-23-scrapy-vs-crawlee/index.md

 Scrapy has a [powerful command-line interface](https://docs.scrapy.org/en/latest/topics/commands.html#command-line-tool) that offers functionalities like starting a project, generating spiders, and controlling the crawling process.

-Scrapy CLI comes with Scrapy installation.
+Scrapy CLI comes with Scrapy.
 Just run this command, and you are good to go:

 `pip install scrapy`